mynameisfiber/mynameisfiber.github.com/index.md

                     <a href="http://rt.ly/">bitly realtime</a>
                 </span>
                 <span class="project-desc">
-                    bad ass math and databases showing you what's happening on the internet
+                    bad ass math and databases showing you what's happening on the internet.
                 </span>
             </li>
             <li class="project">